aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 <**Figure-9**>

-an new screen will appear.
+A new screen will appear.
 Search for the policy we created by "**KMS**", you should find its name "**KMS-Workshop-ImportMaterialPermissions**", As you can see in image below.
 Then select it and hit the "**Attach Policy**" button.
-The Role now has pemissions to import the key material.
+The Role now has permissions to import the key material.

 ![Figure-10](/res/S1F10%20KMSApolicy.png)